Hedayet Ahmed

-Hedayet Ahmed (died 2001) was a diplomat and the former Ambassador of Bangladesh to Saudi Arabia.
+Hedayet Ahmed (20 March 1933 – 5 June 2001) was a Bangladeshi civil servant, diplomat, and international official, who served as ambassador to Egypt from 7 February 1983 to 25 July 1985 before being transferred to Saudi Arabia, where he held the position from 1 August 1985 to 30 January 1988.
+He also served as secretary in the Ministry of Civil Aviation and Tourism and as director of UNESCO's Principal Regional Office for Asia and the Pacific.
 He was a secretary of the Ministry of Civil Aviation and Tourism.
+He was a brother of British-Bangladeshi politician Tassaduq Ahmed.

-Early life
+Early life and education

-Ahmed completed his master's in economics at Jahangirnagar University in 1976.
+Ahmed was born in East Bhadeswar, Golapgonj, Sylhet to Modoris Akik Chowdhury and Begum Sufia Khatun Chowdhury.
+He lost his mother in early childhood and was subsequently raised by his maternal uncle.

+He completed his bachelor's in business studies from the University of Dhaka in 1954.
+He then got a diploma in Political Science and Public Administration from the University of Oxford in 1959, and a Masters Degree in Public Administration from the Harvard Kennedy School in 1970.
+In 1976, Ahmed obtained a second master's degree from Jahangirnagar University.
 He is a member of the Bangladesh Economics Association.

 Career

 Ahmed was a deputy secretary in the civil service of Pakistan in 1971 at the time of the Bangladesh Liberation War.

 On 7 February 1983, Ahmed was appointed as the Ambassador of Bangladesh to Egypt, replacing Lieutenant General Mir Shawkat Ali.
 Ali was then appointed ambassador of Bangladesh to Germany.
 On 6 August 1985, M Siddiqur Rahman replaced him as the Ambassador of Bangladesh to Egypt.

-Ahmed was appointed ambassador of Bangladesh to Saudi Arabia on 1 August 1985, replacing Mohammad Mohsin.
-Quazi Golam Dastgir replaced him as the ambassador on 2 February 1988.
+Ahmed was appointed ambassador of Bangladesh to Saudi Arabia on 1 August 1985, replacing Mohammed Mohsin.
+Quazi Golam Dastgir succeeded him as the ambassador on 2 February 1988.
+During his time as ambassador in Saudi Arabia, he founded Bangladesh International School, Dammam that opened on 1 February 1987.

-Ahmed was the President of the University of Asia Pacific.
+Ahmed was also president of the University of Asia Pacific.
 He had worked for UNESCO in Bangkok.